Designing Sci-Fi User Interfaces (UI) for an SpaceShip Screens

 With iterations with Seth and research (A.K.A. watching the whole star trek series) we could reach different ideas that were not technically possible back then (when Start Trek was produced) and help create the look wanted.

-The consumer of this show is a person that loves Star Trek and knows the details of the show very well; we needed to allude the feel as well as innovate visually inspiring and engaging with an updated version on the once loved show.
+The consumer of this show is a person that loves Star Trek and all things sci-fi, and knows the details of the show very well; we needed to allude the feel as well as innovate visually inspiring and engaging with an updated version on the once loved show.

 The show wrapped up on august 23rd and launched on September 10/2017.
 There are 13 episodes recorded available to watch here, for the first season.
 Now the series got approved for a second! so I am super excited for the work to come!